Scalingo/documentation/_posts/platform/app/2000-01-01-child-apps.md

 scalingo --app child-app-1 git-show
 ```

-Or you can use our API to directly deploy an archive (.tar.gz) according to your setup.
+Or you can use our API to directly deploy an archive (.tar.gz).

 The API documentation to trigger this deployment can be found
 [here](https://developers.scalingo.com/deployments.html#trigger-manually-a-deployment-from-an-archive)